Guaranteed Death Benefit in Life Insurance Explained

 Guaranteed Death Benefit Life Insurance in Canada

-A guaranteed death benefit ensures that if the insured person passes away while the policy is active and premiums are paid up, the named beneficiary will receive a payout of at least the amount specified as the guaranteed death benefit.
+A guaranteed death benefit in life insurance ensures that if the insured person passes away while the policy is active and premiums are paid up, the named beneficiary will receive the specified lump-sum amount.

 For permanent life insurance policies with cash value savings, performance may impact the timing and size of dividends or interest paid to the policyholder.
 However, the guaranteed amount payable to beneficiaries provides a baseline of assurance.